kingsdigitallab/alice-thornton/frontend/posts/blog/2023-01-30-last-days-charlesI.md

 uncle William Wandesford's house in London, between Charles I and a number of men who sought to persuade the king to acknowledge the justice of the high court's proceedings in order to avoid execution.
-She deposed that this was the day before he was sentenced to death which would make it 26 January 1649.
+She claimed that this was the day before he was sentenced to death which would make it 26 January 1649.
 Her account was seen as noteworthy by contemporaries but cannot be verified by other sources, with one recent scholar sceptical about its veracity.[^2]